Branded Animations

 CALIFORNIA DEMOCRATIC PARTY, 2018

-Hired by the California Democratic Party to create motion graphics for their Blue Wave initiative.
-Animations existed in different aspect ratios to apply to different uses.
-Projects included, Obama rally speech kinetic typography, lower thirds, Logo reveal and animation, ‘Mailboxes’ typography, Blue Wave winning candidate animations, Instagram stories animations
+Worked at the California Democratic Party office creating motion graphics for the Blue Wave initiative.
+Designed animations in multiple aspect ratios for social media platforms.
+Projects included kinetic typography for an Barack Obama rally speech, lower thirds, logo reveal and animation, “Mailboxes” typography, Blue Wave winning candidate animations, and Instagram Stories content.

 NEXT FEST